miramar-labs/miramar-labs.github.io/_posts/2021-03-21-cuda-torch-extendion.markdown

 So here you can see that when we invoke the kernel, we specify the number of blocks/threads to use.
 Obviously you should check your GPU device properties to see how many threads you can have in a block and so on...

-Anyway, so now that we have converted our vector adder into a c++ CUDA kernel, how can we invoke that from a Python/Torch program?
+Anyway, so now that we have converted our vector adder into a C++ CUDA kernel, how can we invoke that from a Python/Torch program?
 The answer is to use the [PyBind](https://github.com/pybind/pybind11) library to wrap the kernel in some boilerplate:

 ```c++